setaman/vue-ellipse-progress/README.md

 </vue-ellipse-progress>
 ```
 ## Options
-Actually you are ready to go with only following line:
+You are ready to go with just following line:
 ```html
 <vue-ellipse-progress :progress="progress"/>
 ```